 Roof Flashing Material Considerations to Make

-- Roof flashing materials need to handle the roof’s expansion and contraction in order to maintain a watertight seal.
+- Materials need to handle the roof’s expansion and contraction in order to maintain a watertight seal.
 In addition to having flexibility, the materials must also withstand UV exposure without becoming brittle.
 If they lose elasticity, the materials can no longer handle expansion and contraction.
 Water can seep into the roof and cause structural damage as a result.

-- Additionally, flashing material that can rust must be properly coated.
+- Additionally, materials that can rust must be properly coated.
 Arkema’s Kynar resin-based coatings are applied to the metal flashing surface prior to roof attachment.
 These help protect the flashing from harsh elements.